southrivertech/titandmz.pub/cloud-marketplace/readme1st.md

-# DMZedge Server for Linux

-Thank you for choosing DMZedge Server.
+# Thank you for choosing DMZedge Server.

 For the latest up-to-date information, please refer to our GitHub repo located at